kntln/Video_Games_Sales/README.md

 ## Machine Learning Model
-We will be using different machine learning models to predict the video game sales, find the clustering patterns and how it affects the sales, and select the model that yields the best result.

 The following machine learning models that were used are outlined below.

 ### Linear Regression